-The size of typical molecules or biomolecules is usually on the order of a few nanometres, which is far smaller than the dimensions of the oscillating electric field waves of visible light, which are on the order of a few hundreds of nanometres.
-When molecules are within the waves of the light, the charged components of the molecules, especially the electrons, are affected by the oscillating electric field component of the light.
+The size of typical molecules or biomolecules is usually on the order of a few nanometres, which is far smaller than the dimensions of the oscillating electricfield waves of visible light, which are on the order of a few hundred nanometres.
+When molecules are within the waves of the light, the charged components of the molecules, especially the electrons, are affected by the oscillating electricfield component of the light.
 If a molecule possesses a suitable electronic structure it can absorb a photon of a specific wavelength, resulting in an electronic structure rearrangement.
 In the next section, we discuss what the electronic structure of molecules looks like.

-What Does the Electronic Structure of Molecules Look Like?
-Orbitals, Wave Functions and Bonding Interactions structure is usually visualized by electron clouds or probability densities, which are mathematically described by three-dimensional probability density functions.
-Depending on the molecular structure, only distinct eigen states of the electron probability densities are possible.
+1.2 What Does the Electronic Structure of Molecules Look Like?
+Orbitals, Wave Functions and Bonding Interactions

+As with photons, electrons posses also both wave- and particle-like properties.
+Because of the wave-like character of electrons, only probabilities can be given of finding electrons at a certain place around the nuclei of a molecule.
+This electronic structure is usually visualized by electron clouds or probability densities, which are mathematically described by three-dimensional probability density functions.
+Depending on the molecular structure, only distinct eigenstates of the electron probability densities are possible.
 Such a state simply describes a possible three-dimensional standing wave of the negatively charged electron waves in the presence of the positively charged nuclei - similar to a string of an instrument, which can also vibrate only with certain frequencies and overtones.
 Each of these states corresponds to distinct energies.